-This chapter describes how to monitor and tune Oracle Real Application Clusters (Oracle RAC) performance.
+Learn how to monitor and tune the performance of your Oracle Real Application Clusters (Oracle RAC) database.

 Oracle Enterprise Manager Cloud Control is cluster-aware and provides a central console to manage your cluster database.
 From the Cluster Database Home page, you can do all of the following: